Frequently Asked Questions about the Medic Recruitment Process

 Q: Do I need Emergency Medical Services / Paramedic experience in order to be considered?

-A: Yes.
-You must be certified to either a Virginia EMT-I or NREMT-P level.
-All factors are considered when you apply, such work history, education, the ability to work in a team environment and the desire to serve the public in all facets as a Medic II.
+A: You must be certified as either a Virginia EMT-I or EMT-P or a National Registry Paramedic to work as a Medic II.
+However, if you are currently enrolled in class and will have one of the required certifications by Fall 2014, you will still be considered during the application process.
+All factors are considered when you apply, such as work history, education, the ability to work in a team environment, and the desire to serve the public in all facets as a Medic II.

 Q: Will negative points on my driving record affect my chances of being considered?